Full-Time FacultyJob Close Date::

 Participate in the formulation of Student Learning Outcomes (SLOs) and the Student Learning Outcomes assessment cycle.

-Maintain formal office hours; stay current on information as discussed in department and division meetings.
+Maintain formal office hours; stay current on information as discussed in department and school meetings.

 Remain current in your discipline, of instructional methods and new technologies pertinent to areas of assignment; learn and apply emerging technologies and advances (e.g., computer software applications) as necessary to assist and support student success.

 Teach scheduled classes and perform related duties as assigned, including comply with the applicable Course Outline of Record(s) (COR); respond to and evaluate student work regularly and consistently, inform students on a timely basis of their progress in the course throughout the term; and respond to student academic concerns, as appropriate, in a timely manner.
 Comply with district, college and division policies in the performance of duties.

 Regular and consistent performance of the requirements of your position.